FIX: Computer is not authorized to run iTunes

 To play and sync media content in the iTunes media player, you need to authorize a Windows desktop or laptop for an Apple ID.

-Some iTunes users have stated that computer not authorized error messages pop up when they try to play or sync media content with the media player.
+Some iTunes users have stated that computer not authorized error messages pop up when playing or syncing media content with the media player.

 Those error messages pop up for some users even when they’ve already authorized an Apple ID with the Authorize This Computer option on the Store menu.
 Consequently, they can’t play or sync selected music or video in iTunes.